LeNPaul/Millennial/README.md

 ### Full Installation Guide

-For a full local installation of Lagrange, [download your own copy of Millennial](https://github.com/LeNPaul/Millennial/archive/gh-pages.zip) and unzip it into it's own directory.
+For a full local installation of Millennial, [download your own copy of Millennial](https://github.com/LeNPaul/Millennial/archive/gh-pages.zip) and unzip it into it's own directory.
 From there, open up your favorite command line tool, and enter `jekyll serve`.
 Your site should be up and running locally at [http://localhost:4000](http://localhost:4000).

 ### Posts